StrungSafe/chatr.twitch/README.md

 # Notes

-* Can use https://twitchapps.com/tmi/ to create an oauth token (only tested using oauth so far)
+* Can use https://twitchapps.com/tmi/ to create an oauth token
 * Seems we must use TCP vs WebSockets, should confirm